AntonOsika/dotfiles/README.md

 ### Browser extensions
 - uBlock
 - Pocket
-- Evernote
-- Quick Tabs (search browser tabs)
-- The Great Suspender
+- The Great Discarder

 ### Useful mac apps
-- Alfred 3, with snippets for math utf8 characters
+- Alfred 3, with snippets for math utf8 characters.
-- (Clipy or Alfred PowerPack)
+- (copyq or Alfred PowerPack), clipboard history
-- Mendeley
 - Rescue Time
 - Context for switching between windows in one app
+- Notion